-Yearning to immerse yourself in Japanese language and history, near the heart of cultural Japan?
+Yearning to immerse yourself in Japanese language and history near the heart of cultural Japan?
 Join us in Nagoya.
-Nagoya is the third largest city and the hub of Japanese manufacturing industries in Japan with plenty of festivals, traditional arts, and sports to enjoy.
-You must visit Nagoya Castle and Atsuta Shrine, two beautiful and culturally significant landmarks, to help you gain a better understanding of Nagoya, its people, tradition, and place in history.
+The fourth-largest city and the hub of Japanese manufacturing industries in Japan has plenty of festivals, traditional arts, and sports to enjoy.
+Be sure to visit Nagoya Castle and Atsuta Shrine, two beautiful and culturally significant landmarks, to help you gain a better understanding of Nagoya.

 The beautiful, green city of Nagoya is strategically situated in central Japan with easy access to historical and famous places in the Kansai and Kanto regions.
 With a population of 2.5 million, Nagoya is the core of the third largest metropolitan area in Japan.